kaydol/Delphi/Tetris/Readme.txt

 * Sound effects for all events

 Known issues :
-* Falling figure sometimes can goes through static blocks [can be noticed on fast speed]
+* Falling figure sometimes can go through static blocks [can be noticed on fast speed]

 2014 (c) kaydol